MAY 5- Easter 6

 Pentecost Service: May 19th Do you speak/ read a language other than English?
 Would you like to be a part of reading the Acts 2 passage in your native tongue as a part of the Pentecost Service May 19th?
 If so, please contact Fr.
 Rand and he can share you more information. rector@popwh.org

 Across the US and Around the World is the theme of this year’s Pentecost brunch.
 It will be held following the 10 am service on May 19th in the Reasoner Family Center.
 We’re inviting everyone to bring a favorite food that represents their city, state, or country.
 This is always a fun time to try out new food, enjoy old favorites, and fellowship together!
-Email Becky Wray if you would like to bring a dish.
+Email Becky Wray at if you would like to bring a dish.

 Next Baptism: is scheduled for June 2nd.
 If you, or someone you know is considering Baptism, please contact the office or one of the priests.
 Everyone is welcome!